prakharmrsl/easypcceo.github.io/pages/crypto-mining/bitcoin-hardware.md

 ## ASICs' Impact on Decentralization

 ASICs are specifically developed for mining.
-They offer insanely high hashing power with low power consumption in comparison.
+They offer insanely high hashing power with low electricity consumption in comparison.

 They seem great at first glance, but they're actually not good for a decentralized cryptocurrency.